<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 You need to find a method that will satisfy your hunger for a stable financial future, while at the same time one that does not make you feel as though your current life is one big sacrifice for the future.

-Hint: are you someone that is not motivated by a stable financial future?
+Hint: are you someone who is not motivated by a stable financial future?
 Then you may need to find a method that will trick you into saving.

 I have listed several methods below beginning with the one that requires the least amount of planning/work from you, and going from there.